Teradata/r-driver/README.md

 ### Escape Syntax

-The Teradata SQL Driver for R accepts most of the JDBC escape clauses offered by the Teradata JDBC Driver.
+The driver accepts most of the JDBC escape clauses offered by the Teradata JDBC Driver.

 #### Date and Time Literals